Lanezriel/powerplant-coding-challenge/python_solution/README.md

 If you want the development server to be seen on the network, you could use this command instead :
 `python manage.py runserver 0.0.0.0:8888`
 This should do the job and you should be able to access the API from your network IP adress (in place of localhost or 0.0.0.0)

+## Testing

+If you want to test it using tests I wrote, go to `./python_solution/` folder and run the following command :
+`python manage.py test`

+This will use `./python_solution/productionplan/tests.py` file to run tests defined (as functions) inside the test class called `ProductionplanTest`

+## Information about previous version

+At first I thought I had to set `Powerplant Pmax` in the response instead of delivered `MWh as P` that is why I probably misunderstood and failed on first try.
+In fact the `Max delivered MWh par Powerplant` I calculated was correct, I just misunderstood the value requested in the response.

+Example: `Wind turbine` with a `pmax = 150` and `60%` wind ==> `Max MWh delivered = 90`

+I thought I had to say `will work at full potential (=> 150) to deliver the maximum 90 MWh possible`, which I guess was a wrong understanding of the exercise.

+It has now been fixed.
+As my understanding evolved.